obonaventure/cnp3/book-2nd/principles/transport.rst

 The transport layer
 -------------------

 The transport layer entity interacts with both a user in the application layer and the network layer.
 It improves the network layer service to make it useable by applications.
-From the application's viewpoint, the main limitations of the network layer service that its service is unreliable:
+From the application's viewpoint, the main limitation of the network layer service is that its service is unreliable:

  - the network layer may corrupt data
  - the network layer may loose data